jaimejim/jaimejim.github.io/_posts/2026-03-16-agent-data-knowledge-bases.markdown

 4. The email summary goes into a daily note or meeting note with wikilinks to all entities
 5. Next time the agent needs context on Acme Corp, it reads the `[[Acme Corp]]` note, follows links to related conversations, and only fetches the 2-3 full emails that matter

-The token reduction is dramatic.
-Instead of 200K tokens of raw email, the agent reads maybe 2K tokens of linked notes to understand the relationship graph, then 5-10K tokens of the specific emails it needs.
-That's a 10-20x reduction.
+The token reduction is significant.
+Instead of 200K tokens of raw email, the agent reads maybe 2K tokens of linked notes to understand the relationship graph, then 5-10K of the specific emails it needs.
+10-20x less.

 ### Obsidian as the distilled knowledge base

 My [Obsidian vault](https://jaime.win/obsidian-q-chat-notes/) already works this way for IETF meetings, research, and daily work.
 The agent navigates it by following wikilinks: a meeting note links to `[[Person Name]]`, which links to their company, their drafts, their previous conversations.
 The vault is a graph of entity relationships that the agent traverses instead of re-reading raw source material.

 What the `fm` experiment showed is that the same pattern works for email.
-The vault becomes the distilled memory layer:
+The vault becomes a distilled memory layer:

 - **People notes** accumulate context across emails, calls, and meetings.
-The agent reads one note instead of scanning 50 emails to understand a relationship.
+One note instead of scanning 50 emails to understand a relationship.
 - **Project notes** track decisions and action items extracted from conversations.
 The agent checks the project note before searching email.
 - **Daily notes** capture what happened chronologically, with links to the entities involved.
-The agent can reconstruct a day's context from a single file.
+One file reconstructs a day's context.

-The wikilink graph is the key.
-It's what lets the agent do 2-hop lookups ("find all conversations with people from Acme Corp about pricing") without scanning every email in the mailbox.
+The wikilink graph is what makes this work.
+It lets the agent do 2-hop lookups ("find all conversations with people from Acme Corp about pricing") without scanning every email in the mailbox.

 ## vCons fit the same pattern

-vCons slot into this pipeline naturally.
+vCons slot right into this pipeline.
 A call transcript gets the same treatment as an email thread: extract participants, decisions, action items, and write linked notes.
 The vCon's structured metadata (participants, timestamps, analysis) makes extraction easier than email, where you're parsing unstructured text.

-The combination would look like: `fm` for email, a vCon processor for calls, both feeding into the same Obsidian knowledge graph.
+So: `fm` for email, a vCon processor for calls, both feeding into the same Obsidian knowledge graph.
 The agent doesn't care whether a decision came from an email or a phone call.
 It follows `[[Acme Corp]]` → `[[Pricing Discussion 2026-03-10]]` and gets the context it needs.

 Henk Birkholz's [Verifiable Agent Conversation Records](https://datatracker.ietf.org/doc/draft-birkholz-verifiable-agent-conversations/) draft (presented at IETF 125 DISPATCH this morning) adds another layer: tamper-evident logs of what agents themselves did.
-So you'd have human conversations (email, vCon) feeding into a knowledge base, agents querying that knowledge base and acting, and verifiable records of those agent actions feeding back in.
-The full loop.
+Human conversations (email, vCon) feed into a knowledge base, agents query it and act, verifiable records of those actions feed back in.
+Full loop.

 ## What's missing

-The tooling to do this end-to-end doesn't exist yet. `fm` gives you email access. vCon gives you a container format.
+None of the tooling to do this end-to-end exists yet. `fm` gives you email access. vCon gives you a container format.
 Obsidian gives you the knowledge graph.
 But the extraction pipeline (conversation → structured entities → linked notes) is still manual or semi-automated with LLM calls.

 What would make this real: